1.5.2. ARTICLE II

 To consider and to act on urgent matters of immediate general interest to the University which cannot wait for action by the Senate in regular session.
 Such actions of the Executive Committee shall be reported to the Senate at next meeting and shall be subject to ratification by a majority vote of the Senate.

+To appoint members to the Senate standing committees no later than the second Senate meeting of the Fall semester.
 To propose such ad hoc committees of the Senate as may be needed and to recommend to the Senate the membership of those committees.